seth586/guides/FreeNAS/freenas_4_electrum.md

 ```
 bitcoin@bitcoin:~ % /home/bitcoin/.local/bin/electrum-personal-server /home/bitcoin/electrum-personal-server/config.cfg
 ```
+Now boot up your electrum client, goto Tools>Network>Server, point it at your jail’s ip:50002, it should work!

 ## Startup Script
 Terminating your SSH will also terminate electrum-personal-server, so lets close it with Ctrl+C, then daemon-zie the process with a rc.d startup script:
 ```